eduardooliveiraps/MARL-MPE/README.md

 ```bash
 cd MPE-training-maddpg
 ```
-2.The Script can receive 5 arguments (1 mandatory, 4 optional) the mandatory argument must be the 1st argument, the other 4 do not have a specific order.
+2. The Script can receive 5 arguments (1 mandatory, 4 optional) the mandatory argument must be the 1st argument, the other 4 do not have a specific order.
    2.1<environment-name>
     This is the first argument and its the only one who need to be in order
             >example:
                 >'python main.py simple_tag'